YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Delegate/README.md

 -   Delegates can be chained together; for example, multiple methods can be called on a single event.
 -   Methods don't have to match the delegate type exactly.
 For more information, see [Using Variance in Delegates](chrome-extension://pcmpcfapbekmbjjkdalcgopdkipoggdi/_generated_background_page.html../concepts/covariance-contravariance/using-variance-in-delegates).
 -   Lambda expressions are a more concise way of writing inline code blocks.
 Lambda expressions (in certain contexts) are compiled to delegate types.
 For more information about lambda expressions, see [Lambda expressions](chrome-extension://pcmpcfapbekmbjjkdalcgopdkipoggdi/_generated_background_page.html../../language-reference/operators/lambda-expressions).
+-   A [delegate](chrome-extension://pcmpcfapbekmbjjkdalcgopdkipoggdi/_generated_background_page.html../../language-reference/builtin-types/reference-types) is a type that safely encapsulates a method, similar to a function pointer in C and C++.
+Unlike C function pointers, delegates are object-oriented, type safe, and secure.
+The type of a delegate is defined by the name of the delegate.

 ### Using delegate